2016 Jenks Leadership Program Service Projects

 Franciscans Field Day

-For our project, our team planned an event for the Franciscan Children’s Hospital.
+For our project, our team planned an event for the Franciscan Hospital for Children.
 The objective of our project was to use the talents within the BC community and create an event for the pediatric patients at Franciscan's.
 Working with a child life specialist at the hospital, the team developed the idea to have a fun day for the patients.
 Collaborating with BC’s Project Sunshine group, volunteers participated in activities like finger and face painting, a beanbag toss, hopscotch and bubble blowing with the patients.
 Project Sunshine plans to continue this initiative in years to come.
 Our leadership takeaways from this experience can be summed up in three words, ADAPTABILITY, INCLUSION, AND PERSISTENCE.

 St. Columbkille Olympics